Wishing you knew more about Aboriginal culture? Search no more.

 One measure of the Northern Territory Intervention was to impose income management in 2007 with so-called ‘Basics Cards’.
 To prevent Aboriginal people from spending welfare benefits on alcohol and junk food half of their income is subject to government control and accessible only through the Basics Card.
 The card was accepted at government-approved food outlets and in theory is meant to work similarly to a bank ATM card.

 The Menzies School of Health’s 2010 study into compulsory income management and spending patterns identified no significant changes regarding the consumption of alcohol, cigarettes, and soft drink, nor to fresh fruit and vegetables .

 A report in 2011 by the Equality Rights Alliance cast doubt on the government’s claim of broad support for income management amongst Aboriginal women .
 It collated the views of more than 180 Aboriginal and African women affected by income management.

 Key findings of the report include:

-- Habits not changed.
+- Habits didn't change.
 85% of the women surveyed said they had not changed what they bought because of the Basics Card.

 - No savings.
 75% said it made no difference to their spending, 22% saved money with the card, and 2% said it cost them more to use it.